 (Day 4) Take one of A Friend in Town's Wine Country Tours*.
 We offer more choices as to regions, wineries, restaurants, scenery, things to taste other than wine...than any other tour company! ...even a tour for those who don't consume alcoholic beverages.
 Back in San Francisco very relaxed, you may want to do something that doesn't require close attention :-)

 (Day 5) If it's Sunday, get in line early at Glide Memorial Church to experience a truly diverse congregation and some of the city's best gospel music.
 Afterwards take a bus out to the Cliff House for brunch overlooking Ocean Beach.
 Spend the afternoon on a Segway tour in Golden Gate Park.
 Set aside a couple of hours for the justly famous Japanese Tea Garden, the dramatically designed DeYoung Art Museum next door, the "green" California Academy of Sciences directly across…or lounge in a paddle-boat on Stow Lake.
-If you're a fan of avant-garde technology, you may want to take our Silicon Valley/San Jose Tour*, where you can stop by Apple's corporate HQ and experience the superb Computer History Museum (near the Googleplex), test-drive the all-electric Tesla and,or tour the beautiful campus of Stanford University.
+If you're a fan of avant-garde technology, you may want to take our Silicon Valley /San Jose Tour*, where you can stop by Apple's corporate HQ and experience the superb Computer History Museum (near the Googleplex) and,or tour the beautiful campus of Stanford University.

 (Day 7) Spend your last day power-shopping in Union Square, visiting our excellent Asian Art, African Diaspora, Contemporary Jewish and,or newly expanded Modern Art Museums, or following up on something that really intrigued you before—perhaps those Dead posters on Haight Street—or just blending in with locals nursing a cappucino at a North Beach cafe.